-The Assistant Director of HR and Transformation has declared they have a close family member (i.e. partner) who is an owner of Best Demolition Limited, a local company that have undertaken a number of contracts for the Council.
-In 2021/22, the value of the contract works was £156,000 (£252,000 in 2020/21).
+The Director of HR and Transformation has declared they have a close family member (i.e. partner) who is an owner of Best Demolition Limited, a local company that have undertaken a number of contracts for the Council.
+In 2022/23, the value of the contract works was £415,898 including VAT (£156,498 in 2021/22).
 The Assistant Director of HR and Transformation would not take part in any related corporate management team discussion and therefore is unable to control or influence the awarding of such contracts.

-12.6 CloudConnX Limited
+12.6 CloudConnX

 The Council is a minority (48% B class) shareholder in CloudConnX.
 The shares had only nominal value at the balance sheet date.
-The Council's Chief Executive is a Director of the company.
-In addition, as at 31 March 2022 the Council has provided a commercial loan of £321,000 (£357,000 in 2020/21).
-Interest is charged on the loan at 1.5% above base rate.
-Loans of £36,000 were repaid during 2021/22.
-The Council's Chief Executive is a Director of the company.
+In addition, as at 31 March 2023 the Council has provided a commercial loan of £285,000 (£321,000 in 2021/22).
+Interest is charged on the loan at 2.7% above base rate.
+The Council's Chief Executive has been appointed a director of the company.

-12.7 Eastbourne Housing Investment Company Limited (EHIC)
+12.7 Eastbourne Housing Investment Company Ltd (EHIC)

 EHIC is a wholly owned subsidiary of the Council.
 EHIC has been set up to acquire, improve and let residential property at market rents.
-The Council has provided twenty eight commercial loans to EHIC totalling £13,985,550 (£23,085,550 in 2020/21) for the purchase of property, at an interest rate of 4.5%.
-A working capital facility loan of £247,000 (£247,000 in 2020/21) has been agreed, at an interest rate of 2% above Base Rate.
+The Council has provided twenty eight commercial loans to EHIC totalling £14,021,550 (£13,985,550 in 2021/22) for the purchase of property, at an interest rate of 4.5%.
+A working capital facility loan of £247,000 (£247,000 in 2021/22) has been agreed, at an interest rate of 2% above Base Rate.
 The company's accounts are consolidated into the Group Accounts.
-Copies of Eastbourne Housing Investment Company Limited annual report and accounts can be obtained from their registered office at 1 Grove Road, Eastbourne, BN21 4TW.
+Copies of Eastbourne Housing Investment Co Ltd.'s annual report and accounts can be obtained from their registered office at The Town Hall, Grove Road, Eastbourne, BN21 4UG.
 The Director of Regeneration & Planning and the Director of Service Delivery for the Council also act as Directors at Eastbourne Housing Investment Co Ltd.

-12.8 Lewes District Council
+12.8 Lewes District Council (LDC)

-The Council is engaging in a Joint Transformation Programme (JTP) with Lewes DC under which staff and services are being integrated.
-The Council now employs all of Corporate Management Team (CMT) and the majority of Lewes DC staff who were TUPE to the Council during 2017/18 and costs are recharged to Lewes DC.
-Staff within Legal services remain employees of Lewes DC and services are provided to both Councils and costs recharged.
-The recharge to Eastbourne Borough Council was £283,032 in 2021/22 (£382,783 2020/21) and to Eastbourne Homes Limited £20,037 in 2021/22 (£19,901 2020/21).
+The Council engaged in a "Joint Transformation Programme" (JTP) with LDC under which staff and services are being integrated.
+The Council now employs all of CMT and the majority of LDC staff who were TUPE'd to the Council during 2017/18 and costs are recharged to LDC.
+Staff within Legal Services remain employees of LDC, and services are provided to both Councils and costs recharged.
+The recharge to Eastbourne Borough Council was £327,789 in 2022/23 (£283,032 2021/22) and to Eastbourne Homes Limited £49,753 in 2022/23 (£20,037 2021/22)